jessicalnewell/jessicalnewell.github.io/_posts/2019-02-09-feature_selection_king_county_house_sales.markdown

 Then I did a correlation matrix heatmap to confirm a correlation between these variables and price:
 ![](https://i.ibb.co/txHzF84/Screen-Shot-2019-02-09-at-11-46-28-AM.png)

+As you can see here sqft_living, grade, sqft_above, sqft_living15 and bathrooms all had correlations that were .5 and higher.

-And finally scatter plots with those highly correlated variables:
+Finally I created a set of scatter plots with those highly correlated variables:

 ![](https://i.ibb.co/BcWZqvD/Screen-Shot-2019-02-09-at-11-49-08-AM.png)

+All the features listed show strong positive correlations with price.

 Once it came time for OLS regression between continuous dependent and independent variables I was looking for those that had higher r-squared values and low p-values.
+R-squared is the coefficient of determination which means that it shows the baseline, or worst model.
+R-squared values reveal whether your model does better than that baseline.
+The higher the number the better the fit.
+P-values show the significance of that feature making a prediction, the lower the p-value the the greater the significance.

 Here's what was returned after running the algorithm:
 ![](https://i.ibb.co/SBn43xh/Screen-Shot-2019-02-09-at-11-54-39-AM.png)

+Again this confirmed what the scatter plots showed above, all of these variables show r-squared at above 0.1 and p-values of 0.

 While I did complete a log transformation on the target variable (price) I ended up sticking with the original data which had higher r-squared values.